-Performing Arts Abroad is teaming up with the prestigious Royal Academy of Dramatic Art (RADA) in London to offer a unique acting course designed exclusively for PAA called “Shakespeare at Large.”
+Performing Arts Abroad is teaming up with the prestigious Royal Academy of Dramatic Art (RADA) in London to offer a unique acting course called “Shakespeare at Large.”
 This intensive program includes packed days of acting training at RADA’s facilities with some of their finest faculty, group attendance at performances at Shakespeare's Globe Theatre, the London National Theatre, and the Royal Shakespeare Company, a visit to Shakespeare’s birthplace in Stratford-Upon-Avon, and free time to explore London and the best theatre the city has to offer.

 The training component of the program will run from 9:00 a.m. to 6:00 p.m.
 Monday to Friday, with an hour-long lunch break at 1:00 p.m.